nitrogen/nitrogen_core/CONTRIB.markdown

 few, it's not a big deal.
 Keep the commit messages as concise as possible, and if you need to add more elaboration, put it on the lines below the commit.
 Please keep those lines under 80 characters.

+### Topic Branches

+One of the things you'll notice if you do a pull request from your master branch is that any future commits to that master branch will be automatically added to the pull request.
+That's a problem, because then it muddles the intent of the pull request.
+Please make a topic branch (`git checkout -b my-awesome-fix`) before submitting the pull request, then submit the pull request from your topic branch.

 ## Bugfixes